dialop/instastaff/README.md

 # Instastaff

 InstaStaff is an application that simplifies the process of matching labor with work requestsfor healthcare professionals.
 InstaStaff helps medical professionals find work opportunities and assists healthcare facilities in finding qualified staff quickly.
-It acts as a platform where both parties can easily connect and manage their staffing needs.
+It acts as a platform where both parties can easily connect and manage their staffing needs. 🌟

-## Installation
+## Getting Started 🚀

 Install my-project with npm